shrutikapoor08/devjoke/README.md

 newbie programmer- I can't believe the code worked FIRST TIME! experienced programmer- I CAN'T believe the code worked first time...
+***

+Programming is like a writing a book...
+Except when you miss a single comma on page 127 the whole thing makes no sense.